SupraSummus/LANoT/README.md

     GNU_PREFIX ?= arm-none-eabi

 Download and unpack [freeRTOS](https://www.freertos.org/) source to `./FreeRTOSv10.2.1` dir.

+You can check downloaded zips agains `sha256sums` file.

 Then you should be able to succesffuly run `make`.